-A description of the University Sick Leave Policy for Graduate Employees in the bargaining unit will be displayed on the University's Human Resources website.
-The University will include information on the Leave policy during all of the University-offered orientations for new Graduate Employees.
+A description of the University leave policy for Graduate Employees in the bargaining unit will be displayed on the University's Human Resources website.
+The University will include information on the leave policy during all of the University-offered orientations for new Graduate Employees.

-Section 8 - Nondiscrimination
+Section 8 - Nondiscrimination and Non-Retaliation

-Use of sick leave accruals under the provisions set forth in this article are protected under Article 24- Nondiscrimination.
+Use of sick leave accruals under the provisions set forth in this article are protected under Article 24.
+Supervisors must not retaliate against Graduate Employees for appropriately making use of sick leave.

-ARTICLE 31 - FAMILY LEAVE AND POLICIES
+ARTICLE 31 - PROTECTED LEAVE POLICIES

-Section 1 - Family Leave
+Section 1 - Family, Medical, and Safe Leave

-All eligible Graduate Employees may take up to twelve weeks of a continuous block of leave from an active appointment as parental leave or to care for their own serious health condition or that of a family member.
+All eligible Graduate Employees may take up to twelve weeks of a continuous block of leave from an active appointment as parental leave, or to care for their own serious health condition or that of a family member.
 Qualifying events for this leave include the birth, adoption, or fostering of a child.
-Starting October 1, 2020, the Employer will cover the time with pay three (3) weeks at the Graduate Employee's current FTE.
-The Graduate Employee will have access to a continuation of benefits for the duration of their family leave for both paid and unpaid leave.
-To be eligible for family leave, a Graduate Employee must be on a current appointment or have been on an appointment in the term immediately prior to the leave of absence.
-Employing units will not intentionally decrease or terminate the assistantship of a Graduate Employee seeking family leave as a means of reducing the Graduate Employee's access to family leave benefits.
-Graduate Employees who take family leave will be guaranteed an appointment at or above the same FTE and funding amount upon their return to a current appointment.
+The Employer will cover the time with pay three (3) weeks at the Graduate Employee's current FTE.